kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-22-gulp-tutorial-5-javascripts-browserify.markdown

 {% endhighlight %}
 {% endfigure %}

 This task has some additional utilities for handling errors and logging the bundling process.
-Put these into a `utils` folder in your `gulp` folder:
+Put these into a `util` folder in your `gulp` folder:

 {% figure code-figure "bundleLogger.js" %}
 {% highlight javascript %}